Terms and conditions

 - You provide when you register to receive emails, through our Site.

-- That may be contained in a video, photograph, comment, a job or volunteering opportunity, news article, or other content or submission you post to our website, send via email or social media;
+- Any data that may be contained in a video, photograph, comment, a job, or volunteering opportunity, news article, or other content or submission you post to our website, send via email or social media; and

-- That may be contained in a video, photograph or other media, taken by an SFT member of staff, for example at one of our events (this will only ever be shared with your consent);
+- Any data that may be contained in a video, photograph, or other media, taken by an SFT member of staff, for example at one of our events (this will only ever be shared with your consent).

 Information from social networking sites